 The Perfect Time to Visit the Lake District

-The Lake District has long been a favourite with writers, artists, poets and holidaymakers.
+The Lake District has long been popular with writers, artists, poets and holidaymakers.
 But when is the best time to visit?
-Summer days can be beautiful but busy... the Winter months can be equally stunning yet much quieter, and the Autumn colours should not be missed, particularly if you’re an avid photographer.
-However, one of the best times to visit is coming up right now... so without further ado, why not consider a trip this May?
+Summer days can be beautiful but busy.
+The Winter months can be equally stunning and much quieter, while the Autumn colours should not be missed, particularly if you’re an avid photographer.
+However, one of the best times to visit is coming up right now.
+So, without further ado, why not consider a trip this May?

 Why in May, you might wonder?
-Well... it’s a really beautiful time of year.
+Well, it’s a beautiful time of year.
 The days are getting longer, typically with more sunshine and less rain.
 The Easter rush has passed, and the Summer influx has yet to come.

-(Historically, May is one of the driest months of the year in Cumbria.)
-And whilst the host of golden daffodils might be past their best, there are carpets of bluebells in bloom everywhere.
+Historically, May is one of the driest months of the year in Cumbria, meaning wet-weather gear can stay in the rucksack.
+And whilst hosts of golden daffodils might be past their best, the countryside is a riot of colour.
+There are carpets of bluebells and swathes of wild garlic in bloom everywhere.
 England is the best place in the world to see bluebells, and the woodlands of the Lake District offer some fantastic examples.
 Trees are also in bloom, rhododendrons are flowering, and the white blossom of the damson trees in the Lyth Valley is not to be missed.

-Also, with the tourist season fully underway (the main season runs from April to the end of October), the local calendars are brimming with all events, whether you enjoy outdoor pursuits or something a little more laid back.
+Also, with the tourist season fully underway (the main season runs from April to the end of October), the local calendars are brimming with events, whether you enjoy outdoor pursuits or something a little more laid-back.

-If, like most people, you prefer a more sedate and relaxing introduction to the Lake District, don’t despair... there are lots of other things going on to whet your appetite.
-For example, there’s the Keswick Jazz Festival (3rd-6th May) in the north of the county, the Cartmel Medieval Festival (4th and 5th May), the Cross Bay Walk across Morecambe Bay (2 weekends in May), Music on the Terrace at Brochole near Ambleside (22nd May), Kendal Farmers Market (25th May) and the Westmorland County Show not far from Kendal (26th and 27th May).
+If, like most people, you prefer a more sedate and relaxing introduction to the Lake District, don’t despair.
+Many other things are going on in May to whet your appetite.
+For example, there’s the Keswick Jazz Festival in the north of the county, the Cartmel Medieval Festival, the Cross Bay Walk across Morecambe Bay, Music on the Terrace at Brochole near Ambleside, Kendal Farmers Market and the Westmorland County Show not far from Kendal.

-Whatever your preference, May is a wonderful time to visit the area and see what the Lake District offers.
-Paul Johnson is the owner of the beautiful Riverside Apartment in Kendal, on the edge of the Lake District National Park
+Whether you’re a walker, an outdoor pursuits adventurer or a culture vulture, whatever your preference, May is a wonderful time to visit the area and see what the Lake District offers.

 Where are your favourite corners of the Lake District in summer?
 Add your suggestions to the comments box.
 (Please note that all comments are moderated before publication to prevent spam).